backyourstack/backyourstack/README.md

-# Back Your Stack
+# BackYourStack

 Discover the open source projects your organization is using that need financial support.

 ## Service

-The official Back Your Stack service is available from https://backyourstack.com/
+The official BackYourStack service is available from https://backyourstack.com/

 ## Development